jonluca/blog/_posts/2018-04-18-disambiguating-type-systems.markdown

 ### Notes

 As far as I know, all **strongly** typed languages are *static* - strong is a superset of static.
-There are also very few languages that are statically typed but not strongly typed.
+There are also very few languages that are weakly statically typed.
 Below are some examples of languages and where they fit in the type system described above.

 <div class="table100 tableTop ver1 m-b-110">
 	<table data-vertable="ver1">